-The consolidated financial statements include the College and its subsidiaries, Telford College Enterprises Limited, Shropshire College Management Limited and Shropshire College Hotel School Limited.
+The consolidated financial statements include the College and its subsidiaries, Telford College Enterprises Limited, Shropshire College Management Limited and Shropshire College Hotel School Limited up to the point of dissolution.
 Intra-group sales and profits are eliminated fully on consolidation.
 In accordance with FRS 102, the activities of the student union have not been consolidated because the College does not control those activities.
-All financial statements are made up to 31 July 2020.
+All financial statements are made up to 31 July 2021.
+The subsidiaries were consolidated in these financial statements in 2019/20.
+However, the balances in 2020/21 were immaterial, so have not been consolidated in the current year balances.